 Instead of reveling in a storybook fantasy, Mathieu enrolled in Swedish classes and began to collect information about the country itself.
-He started travelling through Sweden on a fact-finding trip and slowly formed a network of expats and local Swedes.
+He started traveling through Sweden on a fact-finding trip and slowly formed a network of expats and local Swedes.

-In the end, it was a friend from Sweden who helped Mathieu land a job at in a Swedish university town.
+In the end, it was a friend from Sweden who helped Mathieu land a job in a Swedish university town.
 “When I told my friend that I was planning to move to Sweden, she suggested I contact the local Wood Technology Department.”

 Mathieu’s family and friends came around once they realized that he had given his idea a lot of thought.

-You really have to go to the right place for the right reasons and put enough time into the preparations.
-I spent hours reading about country information on the website of the Department of Foreign Affairs, in travel guides, on expat platforms, even in the CIA World Factbook and the OECD Factbook.
+“You really have to go to the right place for the right reasons and put enough time into the preparations.
+I spent hours reading about country information on the website of the Department of Foreign Affairs, in travel guides, on expat platforms, even in the CIA World Factbook and the OECD Factbook.”

 Preparing and daring everything on their own may add additional pressure to the strain lots of self-made expats are feeling.
-Those who travel with light baggage and take up a “portable career”, i.e. a profession allowing them to relocate without much of a hassle, probably have an easier time.
+Those who travel with light baggage and take up a “portable career”, i.e. a profession that allows them to relocate without much of a hassle, probably have an easier time.
 You can work as a language teacher, a photographer, a writer, a journalist or a web designer pretty much anywhere without putting down roots.

 However, those expats who dream of opening their own restaurant under palm trees hardly ever imagine the hard work which making their dream come true requires.
 Self-made expats who move abroad to establish a business of their own have to face a lot of bumps in the road, such as dealing with taxes, lawyers, and accountants.